Doma-11/University/README.md

-# University
+# Java
-All projects from university classes
+A singleplayer and multiplayer game for university project in Java